simongregory/slim/README.md

-# BBC Slim
+# Slim

-A an experimental thin media player for BBC Media Playout
+A an experimental thin media player for BBC media playout nerds

 ## Installation